 “There’s lots more to do, but I’m very optimistic that we have potentially nailed something here that could be transformational in terms of a workforce.”

-Social care workers also receive bonus points for ‘good behaviour’, such as completing training, receiving a complement from a clients and standing in for a shift, as well as sharing a job with someone who is new to care.
+Social care workers also receive bonus points for ‘good behaviour’, such as completing training, receiving a compliment from a client and standing in for a shift, as well as sharing a job with someone who is new to care.

 “What we find from employee referral schemes, and what we know from Skills for Care data, is that there is a lot of churn in the sector,” said Eastwood.